pepstock-org/Charba-Wiki/docs/CartesianTimeAxes.md

 ## Datasets

-To use time series, you must use [DataPoint](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/data/DataPoint.html) in order to set the date object into axis.
+To use time series, you must use [DataPoint](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/data/DataPoint.html) in order to set the date object in the axis.

 The x-axis data points may additionally be specified via the **setX** method when using the time axis.